Individual Awards

 • Provided exceptional and continued service to their own fraternity/sorority and/or campus community and/or the extended interfraternal world.

-• Does not have to be a member of an inter/national organization.
+• To be eligible for this award, the nominee does not have to be a member of an inter/national organization.

 Each community or organization may nominate one (1) volunteer.
 Nominations are limited to three (3) letters of support per nominee.